 Trip ideas

-In addition to its many cultural and tourism attractions, Montserrat stands out for its extensive production of local foods and beverages.
-We’ve prepared a gastronomic route that takes in various places nestled on this highly spiritual mountain, set in the heart of Catalonia.
+In addition to its cultural offerings and tourist appeal, Montserrat stands out for its extensive production of food and beverages deeply rooted in the massif.
+Here is a gastronomic tour that will take you through various locations of this mountain, imbued with spirituality, located in the heart of Catalonia.

 Showing 7 - 12 of 34 results.